fbpx

 John and I have had the opportunity to work together on various projects through the American Alliance of Museums (AAM).
 Chiefly, the first-ever Summit of Museums of the Americas and the formation of the AAM’s Diversity Coalition…I can recommend him without reservation for any project having to do with cultural properties, as he is such a well-rounded and skilled individual.

-During my tenure, I collaborated on creating “Leadership through Diversity,” a national program developed by the AAM in partnership with the Smithsonian Institution Center for Education and Museum Studies.
+During my tenure, I collaborated on creating “Leadership through Diversity.”
+It is a national program developed by the AAM.
+The program was developed in partnership with the Smithsonian Institution Center for Education and Museum Studies.
 The workshop was presented at six regional museum association conferences and reached over 250 diverse museum professionals.

 Tania Said